MichaelTheButter/StockManager/README.md

 ## Stock Manager
-Stock manager is an api for stock managment system.
+Stock manager is an api for the stock managment system.
 Core functionality:
 - create various independent stocks,
-- restrict acess by authorisation with three roles: admin, user, viewer.
+- restrict access by authorisation with three roles: admin, user, viewer.
 - change products quantity by creating distinct documents,
-- each document type has distinct impact on product quantity (e.g. Goods recieved - increase quantity, Dispatch note - reduce quantity, Inventory - set quantity)
+- each document type has a distinct impact on product quantity (e.g. Goods recieved - increase quantity, Dispatch note - reduce quantity, Inventory - set quantity)

 Authorisation is based on Spring security and JWT Bearer Tokens.